Babcock Wyvil Court and Woofferton transmitting station

 A. Encompass has a very similar arrangement in place which will be available to all staff, albeit with a different provider.

-Q. Some important health and safety functions at my workplace are provided by Babcock group.
-What will happen after the sale?
+Q. Some important health and safety functions at my workplace were provided by Babcock group.
+What is the position now?

 A. There will be a “framework agreement” in place, under which Babcock group will continue to fulfil the same functions as currently.

-Q. What happens to my life insurance, currently provided by Babcock?
+Q. What happens to my life insurance, previously provided by Babcock?

-A. The current life insurance will continue to apply up to the sale.
-From the day of sale, all staff’s lives will be insured at 4 times salary, regardless of whether they’re in the pension scheme.
+A. All staff’s lives are insured at 4 times salary, regardless of whether they’re in the pension scheme.

-Q. Will I be able to sell my shares through the Babcock portal?
+Q. Will I be still able to sell my shares through the Babcock portal?

 Q. I am required to hold shares purchased through the Babcock scheme for three years.
 Will that still apply?